Jelly-Pudding/PointlessCube/README.md

 # Set Up

+## Cloudflare Set Up

+- in DNS, make sure Proxy status is "proxied" and the orange cloud shows.
+- In SSL/TLS, in overview, set it to Full (strict).
+- In SSL/TLS, in Edge Certificates, set Always Use HTTPS to true.
+- In SSL/TLS, in origin certificates, create a certificate.
+Choose RSA.
+These certificates should be put in nginx/certs/.
+(Private key will be minecraftoffline.net.key, and then the other one can just be minecraftoffline.net.crt)
+- Also get origin cert: curl -o nginx/certs/origin-root.pem https://developers.cloudflare.com/ssl/static/origin_ca_rsa_root.pem
+- Create the bundle.crt in nginx/certs as well: cat nginx/certs/minecraftoffline.net.crt nginx/certs/origin-root.pem > nginx/certs/bundle.crt

+## Project Set Up

 Make sure you have `.env` files set up.
 One is in the root repository - example:
 ```
 # Keycloak Database